As a candidate for elected office, unless you are independently wealthy and self-funding your campaign, you need to raise money.

 A Major Point of Caution

-Most of us use our phones to send text message as much as we make actual phone calls.
+Most of us use our phones to send text message more than we make actual phone calls.

 I can not stress this enough so let me be clear on this point: